 What do you most enjoy about the summer program?
 Do you have a favorite event?

-As the NY Hiring Partner, I love getting to see all the students that I have interviewed long ago actually come to the firm and find out that all the things we told them about the firm and the people that work here are true and then some!
+As the New York hiring partner, I love getting to see all the students that I have interviewed long ago actually come to the firm and find out that all the things we told them about the firm and the people that work here are true and then some!
 My favorite event is the Summer Associate Academy when we get all of the summer associates together from all of the US offices in one city for a week and everyone gets to know one another.
 It’s never too early to network!

 Why would you recommend Katten a place to start and build your legal career?